Small-Cap

 "Who is your daddy if you are in the stock market?
 That's the Fed.
 When the Fed decides that the market needs to go up, nothing is going to stop it."

-▶ 8m 22sWhen evaluating trading advice or strategies, Pradeep focuses on the content rather than the source's reputation, verifying every idea by checking it against historical data before accepting it.
-He debunks a widely repeated rule — that stocks holding up best in corrections make the biggest post-correction moves — which he personally tested and found to be false.
-For day traders, the most reliable edge (shorting small-cap stocks in pump-and-dump situations) is not a secret; the gap between traders who make millions and those who do not is purely execution.
-Small specific execution tactics, such as selling into strength after a quick 10-15% gain and keeping only a small remainder position, are the kind of insight that transforms careers — and that took Pradeep more than a decade to discover.
+▶ 5m 2sWhen evaluating trading advice or strategies, Pradeep focuses on the content rather than the source's reputation, verifying every idea by checking it against historical data before accepting it.
+He debunks a widely repeated market rule — that stocks holding up best in corrections make the biggest post-correction moves — which he personally tested and found to be false.
+The same skeptical verification applies to discovering edges: by surveying what 20 or 30 well-known day traders publicly say and do, a motivated beginner can independently reach the conclusion that small-cap shorting is the dominant day trading edge.
+Ideas can come from anywhere; the filter is evidence, not authority.

 "Execution is the edge.
 The difference between somebody who makes a million dollars in a trade versus somebody else is their execution — you can take a generic set of ideas and convert them into highly profitable trades by creating execution edges."